tismadusan567/haskell_board_games/README.md

 # haskell-board-games

-Haskell-board-games is a tool for analysing game trees of different board games.
+Haskell board games is a tool for analysing game trees of different board games.
 Currently only tic tac toe is supported

 ## Installation